 Q7: Is this Marriage License only good in Harris County?

-A: The Marriage License is good in every county in the state of Texas.
+A: The Marriage License is valid in every county in the United States.

 Q8: What kind of ID. do we need to get a license?

 A: You must have a valid id such as a drivers license, Id card issued by DPS, valid passport, resident alien card, or other government issued identification.